xingyingwang/smart_contracts/2024/seminar_1.md

-# Tutorial 1 (released on 24/01/24 at 17:35)
+# Tutorial 1 (released on 24/01/24 at 17:30)
 <!--
-This is the first tutorial for the Smart Contract module.
+This is the first seminar for the Smart Contract module.
-- To complete this tutorial, you can consult the first three weeks of lecture material.
+- To complete this seminar, you may need to consult the lecture material and the related reading.
-- You are expected to be able to complete this tutorial on your own, though you may work with people around you, and in some parts you need to.
+- You are expected to be able to complete it on your own, though you may work with people around you, and in some parts you may need to.
-- Aspects of the work we will do in this tutorial are related to the exam assessment.
+- Aspects of the work we will do in this seminar are related to the exam assessment.
 - Don't be afraid to ask for help!

 ---
 ## Part 0: Representing numbers

-* 0.A) Complete the table from Week 2
+* 0.A) Complete the table from Week 2 by hand

 | Binary | Hex | Decimal |